"

 • Why is NPO status required before ERCP?

-• Why is patient monitoring required after ERCP?
+• Why is patient monitoring essential after ERCP?

 License